 Lewis Hamilton is one of the greatest motor racing drivers of all time, if not the very best ever.
 As the first black Formula 1 driver, Hamilton is also a sporting trailblazer.
-The man from Stevenage made his Formula debut in 2007, and since then he has won six Drivers’ World Championships.
-At the time of writing, he is well on the way to his seventh.
-That would equal the record of German F1 legend Michael Schumacher.
+The man from Stevenage made his Formula debut in 2007, and since then he has won sseven Drivers’ World Championships, and he now equals the record of German F1 legend Michael Schumacher.
 But you are probably not here to learn of Hamilton’s F1 prowess.
 You are here for the answer to the question: is Lewis Hamilton vegan?

 The answer is a definitive yes – Lewis Hamilton is vegan and has been since 2017.
 And it’s not just Hamilton himself… even his dog Roscoe is vegan!
 He confirmed his shift towards veganism in September 2017 in an interview with the BBC’s Chief F1 writer, Andrew Benson.
 Hamilton stated that he had become a vegan for health, animal welfare and environmental reasons, the latter of which raised a few eyebrows, as we shall discuss.

 Hamilton has spoken in various interviews about veganism and related issues such as the environment.
 In the aforementioned BBC interview in 2017 he said: